5 Considerations When Deciding if a Design Sprint is Right for Your Team

 4) Expert Facilitators

 Another consideration that will factor into the overall cost will be deciding to hire an expert facilitator or using someone internally.
 Consider bringing in an expert facilitator when dealing with big or sensitive topics.
 They offer a non-biased opinion, are removed from office politics, and take care of logistics while making sure everyone stays on track.
 The facilitator’s role is to increase engagement and positivity in the group, and an outside facilitator is a fresh face who can help to break patterns and promote productivity.
-Alternatively teams can run Design Sprints on their own, if there’s a neutral leader in the group who is well-versed in Design Sprints and facilitation.
+Alternatively teams can run Design Sprints on their own, if there’s a neutral leader in the group who is well-versed in the process and facilitation.

 Looking for someone to run a Design Sprint for you?
 We can help!